Booritas/kubernetes-recipes/StatefulSet/dynamic-storage-provision/readme.md

 kubernetes   ClusterIP   100.64.0.1   <none>        443/TCP   82s
 nginx-svc    ClusterIP   None         <none>        80/TCP    75s
 ```
-Check if one pod is reachable from another
+Check if one pod is reachable from another.
+For this purpose we do the following:
+- login to the first pod
+- install curl
+- send a http request to the service
+- send a http request directly to the third pod
 ```
 $ # login to the bash of the firs pod (nginx-set-0)
 $ kubectl -it exec nginx-set-0 bash